subsevenx/jekyll-subseven.io/_posts/2021-11-12-building-a-jekyll-site-in-2021.md

 ---
+excerpt: With an abundant choice of modern static site generators, why would someone still use Jekyll in 2021?
+seo-title: Building A Jekyll Site in 2021
+permalink: /building-a-jekyll-site-in-2021
+seo-description: With an abundant choice of modern static site generators, why would someone still use Jekyll in 2021?
+date: 2021-11-12 17:39:15
 title: Building A Jekyll Site In 2021
-date: 2021-11-12 17:39:15
-category: Web Development
 tags:
   - Jekyll
   - JAMStack
-excerpt: With an abundant choice of modern static site generators, why would someone still use Jekyll in 2021?
-seo-title: Building A Jekyll Site in 2021
-seo-description: With an abundant choice of modern static site generators, why would someone still use Jekyll in 2021?
+category: Web Development
 ---
 ## The World of Static Site Generators